Image of Hong Kong ''Opposition''

 ACT3: The colonial Governor of Hong Kong, Christopher Francis Patten is unable to respond to the requirements of these young prisoners, and Hong Kong returns to China.
 The 1st.
 Chief Executive Tung Chee-hwa refuses reduced sentences or release of these young prisoners by his executive order.
 Cheung Yue-ling returns home to live with her mother.

-In fact, this ensemble film is a total tragedy for both characters and box office however young prisoners who suffer from the unsettled term of imprisonment got someone who really concerns their difficulties, it is purely a positive thing.
-Herman Yau's direction is remarkable on this issue that he refused individualist approach to this material which only focuses on one case like The Untold Story (1993).
+In fact, this ensemble film is a total tragedy for both characters and box office however young prisoners who suffer from the unsettled term of imprisonment get someone who really concerns their difficulties, it is purely a positive thing.
+Herman Yau's direction is remarkable on this issue that he refused any individualist approach to this material which could only focus on one case like The Untold Story (1993).
 The form of ensemble drama was precise for this social drama.
 Moreover, Herman Yau broke the taboo of Hong Kong filmmaking on this film that describing politics is a taboo but Herman thinks that it has to be faced with when you need to film your society.
 (1)

 Some technical achievements must be mentioned for this film.
 One is flash cut of Braemar Hill murders in which Herman Yau used the flash cut to stage the killing scene in a second.
-It is rarely seen in film editing on exposition sequence at the beginning of the film.
-Unlike Kung fu films, there is no reaction shots of killing of the British couple.
-The other one is a sound cut at the library in which Cheung Yue-ling reads details of Braemar Hill murders, Herman Yau put screaming sounds of the victims from the killing field.
+It is rarely seen in film editing on the exposition sequence at the beginning of the film.
+Unlike Kung fu films, there is no reaction shot for killing the British couple.
+The other one is a sound cut at the library in which Cheung Yue-ling reads details of the Braemar Hill murders, Herman Yau put screaming sounds of the victims from the killing field.
 It is quite effective and shocking.
 These creative solutions are psychologically contagious and effective.

 Finally, the real prisoner was released by the 1st.
 Chief Executive Tung Chee-hwa in 2004.
 (2)

-This film is a really artistic work which rarely seen in the contemporary films in Hong Kong.
+This film is really artistic work which rarely seen in the contemporary films in Hong Kong.
 It should be released as remastered blu-ray in the near future.